Hootan-H/POST-TOOLS/README.md

 # POST-TOOLS
-his repository contains a collection of apps and tools I’ve developed for post-production workflows.
+This repository contains a collection of apps and tools I’ve developed for post-production workflows.

 Most of these started as in-house tools, built to solve everyday problems in real production environments.
 Some were developed solely by me, others in collaboration with software-developer friends, and more recently with the assistance of AI-based tools to speed up development and experimentation.